Notes on migrating a Bluesky account

 }

-Now it is necessary to login to the mushroom account, which has a pointer to the valid DID document, request a token from the PLC (you'll receive it via mail) and sign the new DID document:
+Now it's necessary to log in to the mushroom account, which has a pointer to the valid DID document, request a token from the PLC (you'll receive it via email), and sign the new DID document:

 $ goat account login -u fry69.dev -p '[old_pw]'